Case study exploration guide

 very important.
 As you reflect on the case, are there items which have grown in importance in

-- What items need clarification?
-In order to process the case study, will you have to make
+- What details need clarification?
+In order to effectively process the case study, will you have

-- What feelings do you and others have after reading the case study?
+- What feelings did you and others have after the initial reading of the case study?

 - Consider the case study from different angles.
 A jewel's facets show up best as it is

 turned to let light hit those facets at different angles.
 Approach the case study in the same way.

 Look at it from several different angles.
 That is, consider it from the points of view of each